I’m lying here trying to think of something positive.

 If you stand back and think about it, there’s a huge amount of control in everyone’s day-to-day life – both minor things and major.
 Control isn’t a bad thing.

-So, OK – if I’m trying to judge if I’ll be able to handle my emotions in some future situation I’m projecting myself into it, then it seems to me that I’m trying to imagine a different me.
-I’m trying to imagine this future me, and how this future version of me might react, either to the context or in the context I think I’m going to be in.
+So, OK.
+If I’m trying to judge if I’ll be able to handle my emotions in some future situation I’m projecting myself into it, it seems to me that I’m trying to imagine a different me.
+I’m trying to imagine this future me, and how this future me might react, either to the context or in the context I think I’m going to be in.

 Is this ‘future me’ a distinctly different version of me?
 Am I expecting the present me to have some empathy for my future self?